tytydraco/yessleep/out/Three_years_ago_I_was_murdered_at_my_best_friends_wedding_Now_Im_hunting_that_bitch_down_Before_her_family_find_me_first.md

 Astrid if you’re reading this, I know you’re coming to get me--- but not before I get you.

 I don’t care if you were under a spell.
 I don’t care that your family are trying to hunt us down once again.
+We escaped your game!
+You gave me this ability, after all.
+To come back.

+Again, and again.

 I will get you, and I’ll kill you again and again, until you’ve given me every single life back that you took away.